 The symptoms of Batten disease can differ widely among individuals in terms of their appearance and progression, due to the different disease-causing mutations.

 In forms that develop early in life, symptoms can begin insidiously as subtle behavior and personality changes, clumsiness, or slow learning.
-Progressive vision loss, seizures, and loss of motor skills are likely, and these patients often eventually develop Parkinson’s-like movement difficulties, severe dementia.
+Progressive vision loss, seizures, and loss of motor skills are likely, and these patients often eventually develop Parkinson’s-like movement difficulties and severe dementia.
 Many become bedridden.

-People with the adult forms of Batten disease tend to have milder symptoms and a normal life expectancy.
+People with the adult forms of Batten disease tend to have much less severe symptoms and can have a normal life expectancy.

 Diagnosis of Batten disease